npr/nprapi-wordpress/docs/pushing.md

 ## Deleting Posts from the NPR API

-You can delete one of your stories from the NPR API by simply deleting it in WordPress.
+You can delete any of your stories from the NPR API by simply deleting them in WordPress.
 Stories you pull from the API can't be deleted in this way, as you only have delete access to stories created on your WordPress site.